 A paved and lined lot behind the baseball field on the eastern most edge of the Eldorado complex.

 An event that all band members are required to attend.
 These include Tuesday afternoon practices, Pep Band events and other activities.
-Students with conflicts due to sports or CEC enrollment should communicate with Mr. Dubbs.
+Students with conflicts due to sports or CEC enrollment should communicate with Mr. Sayre.

 The top-level jazz band class that meets during the regular school day.
 Selection is by audition in May.
 Additional auditions may be held at the beginning of the year for 9th graders.